FIELDS: Face reconstruction with accurate Inference of Expression using Learning with Direct Supervision: Related Work

 \subsection{Monocular 3DMM-based Face Reconstruction}

-In this review we focus on monocular 3DMM-based reconstruction for FER-ready facial codes.
+Here we focus on monocular 3DMM-based reconstruction for FER-ready facial codes.
 For a survey of model-free pipelines, \eg using direct mesh, voxels or implicit regression, see~\cite{3dfacereconreview,3dfacereconsurvey}.

-Within 3DMM methods, optimization–based fitting via analysis–by–synthesis is interpretable yet slow and sensitive to occlusions and initialization~\cite{op3d02,op3d18,op3d20,op3d21}, whereas learning–based regressors and neural rendering improve speed and realism but can trade geometric semantics for pixel fidelity and blur identity–expression boundaries.
+Within 3DMM reconstruction methods, optimization–based fitting via analysis–by–synthesis is interpretable yet slow and sensitive to occlusions and initialization~\cite{op3d02,op3d18,op3d20,op3d21}, whereas learning–based regressors and neural rendering improve speed and realism but can trade geometric semantics for pixel fidelity and blur identity–expression boundaries.

-We organize learning-based work by the supervision they employ: sparse~\cite{deca, deng19accurate, guo2020towards} or dense~\cite{alp17densereg, wood20223d} keypoints and contours~\cite{liu2017dense} calibrate coarse geometry but suffer from sparsity and detector noise; photometric terms~\cite{deng19accurate, deca, Genova2018CVPR, shang2020self, yang2020facescape} impact all parameters but are fragile to misalignment and rendering quality; perceptual losses~\cite{zhang2018unreasonable} align with human judgment yet are hard to balance and may exaggerate expressions~\cite{emoca, smirk}; identity features or multi–image constraints~\cite{deca,deng19accurate,Genova2018CVPR,Wu_2019_CVPR} strengthen subject consistency but risk biasing identity shape; explicit 3D supervision~\cite{expnet,guo2020towards,tuan2017regressing, Wu_2019_CVPR} (meshes or 3DMM parameters) offers accurate targets but inherits the biases of the pseudo ground truth.
-Motivated by these trade–offs, we adopt a hybrid supervision scheme that combines a unified 2D consistency objective with direct parameter–space constraints on 3DMM codes, including expression supervision and intensity–aware emotion losses, so that categories anchor where to deform while valence–arousal calibrate how much to deform.
+We organize learning-based work by the supervision they employ: sparse~\cite{deca, deng19accurate, guo2020towards} or dense~\cite{alp17densereg, wood20223d} keypoints and contours~\cite{liu2017dense} calibrate coarse geometry but suffer from sparsity and detector noise; photometric terms~\cite{deng19accurate, deca, Genova2018CVPR, shang2020self, yang2020facescape} impact all parameters but are fragile to misalignment and rendering quality; perceptual losses~\cite{zhang2018unreasonable} align with human judgment yet are hard to balance and may exaggerate expressions~\cite{emoca, smirk}; identity features or multi–image constraints~\cite{deca,deng19accurate,Genova2018CVPR,Wu_2019_CVPR} strengthen subject consistency but risk biasing identity shape; explicit 3D supervision~\cite{expnet,guo2020towards,tuan2017regressing, Wu_2019_CVPR} (meshes or 3DMM parameters) offers stronger targets but inherits the biases of the pseudo ground truth.
+This motivates a recent line of work that injects affect- or expression-aware constraints into monocular 3DMM reconstruction, aiming to better capture the spectrum of facial expressions for FER-related tasks.